DaveEveritt/css-custom-properties/readme.md

 }
 ```

-Any element can be used (not just the `:root` pseudo-element), so if you want to access your CSS variables in child elements, you need to use their parent element as the selector e.g. using `html` or `body` will also allow any element on the page to have access to your CSS variables.
+However, **any element** can be used as the selector for CSS Custom Properties (not just the `:root` pseudo-element), but if you want access to them for child elements, you need to use their *parent element* as the selector, so `html` or `body` as the selectors for your CSS variables will also allow *any element on the page* to have access to them.

 Custom Properties are obviously not limited to colours.

-Bad: no IE support, but Edge is taking over, so let's wait for IE to die completely or use a fallback.
+**Bad:** no IE support, but Edge is taking over, so let's wait for IE to die completely or use a fallback.

 ## References: